 VA Class: IM100

-Live, attenuated virus vaccine.1 100 Seasonal influenza virus vaccine live intranasal contains live (cold-adapted) influenza virus types A and B and is used to stimulate active immunity to influenza virus strains contained in the vaccine.1 100
+Live, attenuated virus vaccine.1 Seasonal influenza vaccine live intranasal (LAIV; LAIV4) contains live (cold-adapted) influenza virus types A and B representing influenza strains likely to circulate in the US during the upcoming season and is used to stimulate active immunity to influenza strains contained in the vaccine.1

 Uses for FluMist

 Prevention of Seasonal Influenza A and B Virus Infections